 The 1960 Monzas have some unique aspects, and some mysterious ones.
 It’s the only Monza to have the distinctive concave 1960 Corvair front end, and its wheel covers were only used on that very short model year, which is a bit odd.

 As a kid at the time, I was very aware of the 1961-1962, Monza, and there were several around.
 Then one day, I took a different street on my walk to elementary school, and ran into one of these.
 How odd!
-I knew what the 1960 Corvair looked like, since were several around, but had never seen a Monza version.
+I knew what the 1960 Corvair looked like, but had never seen a Monza version.
 I kept thinking someone was messing with my head, being convinced there was no such thing.
 Did someone customize it?

 There are those famous bucket seats.
 Keep in mind, this was two years before the Impala SS arrived with bucket seats.
 The Monza really was a pioneer, and undoubtedly inspired its big brother.
 This car is an automatic, with the funny little shifter-handle under the dash.